prime31/Nez/Nez.github.io/docs/features/Graphics/Stencil.md

 For this example, I used the shadow mechanism from  [NinjaAdventure](https://github.com/prime31/Nez-Samples/tree/master/Nez.Samples/Scenes/Samples/Ninja%20Adventure).

-In this example, I'll show you here how to draw a shadow when a player is behind an object, so you can still see where the player is.
+In this example, I'll show you how to draw a shadow when a player is hidden behind an object, so you can still see where the player is.

 We achieve this by rendering a shadow sprite over the column.
 We use the stencil buffer to ensure that the player sprite is not rendered in the places where the player can be seen.
 We do this by filling the stencil buffer in the places where the player sprite is hidden.

 ![Shadow example](../images/stencil_shadow.png)

 We begin by creating the floor entity.
-We give assign it `RenderLayer` 1, so that it will be rendered at the back.
+We assign it `RenderLayer` 1, so that it will be rendered at the back.

 ```cs
 Entity floor = CreateEntity("floor");